www.feltmaking-workshops.info

 I have also been inspired by places I've visited around the world, including Morocco, Central & South America, Thailand and India.
 I particularly love India, which I've visited several times and which holds a particular fascination for me - the motifs they use in their work and the fantastically bright, clashing colours in their houses, interiors, clothes and even food!

-Over the last few years, I have developed the technique of 'Floating' felts, trying to make the pieces as thin as possible - almost transparent.
+Several years ago, I have developed the feltmaking technique of 'Floating' felts, trying to make the pieces as thin as possible - almost transparent.
 When mounted between sheets of clear acrylic, the light can penetrate the piece, giving it an ethereal, almost-not-there quality.
 Unlike conventional framing, the viewer's eye is not constrained to a rectangle and, if hung slightly away from the wall, the pieces appear to be floating in space.

 I also light the floating felt pieces from behind or the side, to turn them into wall lights - intentionally blurring the boundaries between art and interior design.